Clearwater Academy International

-Clearwater Academy International is a private school located in Clearwater, Florida.
+Clearwater Academy International is a Scientologist school located in Clearwater, Florida.
 The school serves grades Pre-K to 12 in a co-educational system.
 It was formed in 1997 after the merger of Jefferson Academy, A To Be School, and the Renaissance Academy.

 The school is licensed by Applied Scholastics and uses the Study Technology by Scientology's founder L. Ron Hubbard.
-The school receives public funding through voucher and tax credit scholarship programs as per a 2017 Huffington Post investigation where it was disclosed the school received more than $500,000 in taxpayer money for student scholarships between 2012–2016.
+The school receives public funding through voucher and tax credit scholarship programs as per a 2017 Huffington Post investigation where it was disclosed the school received more than $500,000 in taxpayer money for student scholarships between 2012 and 2016.

 Clearwater Academy's football team are called the Knights and they won the 8-man football championships in 2014 and 2015, and moved to 11-to-11 in 2016.

 In 2017, students from the academy participated in Hurricane Harvey relief efforts in Texas.